ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {{crypto}} describes a number of methods that can be used to add cryptographic protection to CMW.

-## CMW Collections {#seccons-coll}
+## Collection CMWs {#seccons-coll}

-If the collection is not protected from tampering by external security measures (such as object security primitives) or internal mechanisms (such as intra-item binding), an attacker could easily manipulate the collection's contents.
+If the Collection CMW is not protected from tampering by external security measures (such as object security primitives) or internal mechanisms (such as intra-item binding), an attacker could easily manipulate the Collection's contents.
-It is the responsibility of the Attester who creates the CMW collection to ensure that the contents of the collection are integrity-protected.
+It is the responsibility of the Attester who creates the Collection CMW to ensure that the contents of the Collection are integrity-protected.
 The designer of the attestation technology is typically in charge of ensuring that the security properties are met, not the user of the conceptual message wrapper.
-In particular, when a CMW is used to carry multiple Evidence messages for a composite device or layered attestation, there should be strong binding between the Evidence messages within the collection.
+In particular, when a CMW is used to carry multiple Evidence messages for a composite device or layered attestation, there should be strong binding between the Evidence messages within the Collection.
 This binding is needed to prevent attacks where Evidence from a subverted part of the device is replaced by Evidence from a separate non-subverted device.
 The binding of Evidence messages should be some form of attestation.
-For example, key material used to sign/bind an entire CMW collection should be an attestation key, handled as described in {{Section 12.1 of -rats-arch}}.
+For example, key material used to sign/bind an entire Collection CMW should be an attestation key, handled as described in {{Section 12.1 of -rats-arch}}.
-The binding does not necessarily have to be a signature over the CMW collection, it might also be achieved through identifiers, cross-linking, signing or hashing between the members of the collection.
+The binding does not necessarily have to be a signature over the Collection CMW, it might also be achieved through identifiers, cross-linking, signing or hashing between the members of the Collection.
-Client-authenticated TLS may be used to bind a CMW collection of Evidence messages.
+Client-authenticated TLS may be used to bind a Collection CMW of Evidence messages.
 However, the client key used with TLS should not be that of the end-user or owner of the device.
 Instead, it should be attestation-oriented key material from the device or the attester manufacturer.